 * Says environment for clients still "challenging"

-Publicis, like many of its peers, is under pressure to overcome changes in consumer behaviour.
-It also has to adapt to changes imposed by Internet heavyweights such as Google and Facebook which have transformed the sector by using data to better target advertising.
+Publicis and its peers are under pressure to overcome changes in consumer behaviour, with Internet titans such as Google and Facebook having transformed the industry by using data to better target advertising.

-Sadoun, 46, replaced company veteran Maurice Levy in June.
-He approved the strategy initiated by his predecessor to position the group closer to digital consulting, making it compete increasingly with companies like Accenture.
+Sadoun who replaced company veteran Maurice Levy in June, approved the strategy initiated by his predecessor to position the group closer to digital consulting, making it compete increasingly with business consultancies such as Accenture and IBM.

-However, Sadoun has not endorsed previous targets for 2018 which included an operating margin of 17.3 to 19.3 percent.
-Publicis' first-half operating margin stood at 13.2 percent.
+However, Sadoun has not endorsed Levy's previous financial performance targets for 2018 which included an operating profit margin of 17.3 to 19.3 percent.
+Publicis's first-half operating margin stood at 13.2 percent.